cqframework/sandbox/README.md

 Try out the live tool at [https://cdshooks-sandbox.org/](https://cdshooks-sandbox.org/)!

-See the roadmap detailing the status of onging enhancements/updates of the sandbox in the [wiki](https://github.com/cqframework/sandbox/wiki/Roadmap).
+See the [roadmap](https://github.com/cqframework/sandbox/wiki/Roadmap) to see the status of the onging enhancements/updates to the sandbox.

-Also check out the user guide in the [wiki](https://github.com/cqframework/sandbox/wiki/User-Guide).
+Also check out the [user guide](https://github.com/cqframework/sandbox/wiki/User-Guide) for further guidance.

 ## How it Works